c-graham-qut/POMDP-Crazyflie/README.md

 Please navigate to the [wiki](https://github.com/c-graham-qut/POMDP-Crazyflie/wiki) for more information about this project.

+This toolkit uses the [TAPIR POMDP software toolkit](https://github.com/RDLLab/tapir) created by D. Klimenko and J. Song and.
+H. Kurniawati.

 ## Installation
 The implementation methodlogy is split into two main sections; software and hardware.
 The software implementation goes through all necessary steps to install the correct libraries, depndencies and configures your ground control station with the appropriate authorisations.